 Step 2.
 Display the Custom Sizes in your Theme

 You have successfully added the new custom image sizes.
 But, it has not been displayed in your WordPress theme.
 Now, you have to enable the new sizes in your theme.

 First, make a backup of your site before you make any changes.
 Access your theme file inside the post loop and edit it.
 Then, paste this code;

 <?php the_post_thumbnail( 'your-specified-image-size' ); ?>

 You should change ‘your-specified-image-size` with the name that you set in the previous step.
 For example, you can change it into ‘pop-up-banner size’.
-After following these steps, you can find pop-up-banner image size options when you upload images to your media library.
+After following these steps, you can find pop-up-banner size options when you upload images to your media library.

 You have set a new custom image size in WordPress.
 But, this change won’t affect your previous images.
-So, you need to regenerate your previous image sizes.
+So, you need to regenerate your previous custom image sizes.

 Luckily, you don’t need to do it one by one manually.
 There is a plugin named Regenerate Thumbnails that will help you to update your previous image size.
 Follow the steps below to do this.

 To solve this, you can try two methods.
 You can change the default WordPress image sizes or add custom image sizes.
-Before you set up the new image size, remember that uploading big images with a high resolution is not a good idea.
+Before you set up the new size, remember that uploading big images with a high resolution is not a good idea.
 Large size images will take up a lot of space and slow down your site’s loading time.

 We hope this article helps you to choose the right images, in the right place, with the right sizes.
 See you!